armenabnousi/nadda/README.md

-# NADDA: No-Alignment Domain Detection Algorithm for protein sequences </br>
+# NADDA: Non-Alignment Domain Detection Algorithm for protein sequences </br>
 ## Please refer to http://bitbucket.org/armenabnousi/nadda

 ######This file will guide you through the steps to install and run the NADDA conserved region detection program.